Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 • The latest M.2 SSDs always use the M-key.
 These drives use x4 PCIe (or faster) speed standards and are the fastest SSDs on the market.
 They are known as NVMe drives—more below.

-NVMe comes in several flavors, including NVMe 1.3, 1.3c, 1.4, and even more in the future.
+NVMe has had several flavors so far, including NVMe 1.3, 1.3c, 1.4, and 2.0.
+There will be more in the future.
 These revisions decide how the information is organized on the drive via the blocks and pages mentioned above.
 They have little to do with speeds and nothing to do with physical design.

-Specifically, currently, PCIe Gen 3 has a top speed of 8Gbps (985MB/s) per lane.
-That said, a PCIe Gen 3 x2 (two lanes) M.2 drive has a cap speed of up to 16Gbps.
-Similarly, a PCIe Gen 3 x4 SSD has a ceiling speed of up to 32Gbps.
+The performance of NVMe SSDs depends mostly on the generations of PCIe it supports.
+For example, PCIe Gen 3 has a top speed of 8Gbps (985MB/s) per lane.
+Consequently, a PCIe Gen 3 x2 (two-lane) NVMe SSD has a cap speed of up to 16Gbps.
+Similarly, a PCIe Gen 3 x4 (four-lane) SSD has a ceiling speed of up to 32Gbps.

 PCIe